scottgigawatt/beets-audible/readme.md

 ## Plex Integration

-If the directory where Beets imports audiobooks to is also where you've set Plex to serve content from, you can enable the [plexupdate plugin](https://beets.readthedocs.io/en/stable/plugins/plexupdate.html) to notify Plex when new books are imported.
+If the directory where Beets imports audiobooks to is also where you've set Plex to serve content from, the [plexupdate plugin] (https://beets.readthedocs.io/en/stable/plugins/plexupdate.html) is enabled by default.
+It will automatically notify Plex when new books are imported.